Trade-Offs of Diagonal Fisher Information Matrix Estimators: Variance of Diagonal FIM Estimators

-Based on the parametric form of the model in \cref{eq:exp}, the diagonal entries of the FIM estimators in \cref{eq:efima,eq:efimb} can be written as follows\footnote{Derivations of our formal results are provided in the appendix.}:
+Based on the parametric form of the model in \cref{eq:exp}, the diagonal entries of the FIM estimators in \cref{eq:efima_and_efimb} can be written as\footnote{This and subsequent derivations can be found in the appendix.}: